 The Company's Traditional Golf business is one of the largest owners and operators of golf properties in the United States.
-As of June 30, 2017, the Company owned, leased or managed 77 properties across 13 states.
+As of September 30, 2017, the Company owned, leased or managed 77 properties across 13 states.
 Additionally, the Company plans to open a chain of next-generation Entertainment Golf venues across the United States and internationally which combine golf, competition, dining and fun.
-The Company plans to monetize the remaining loans and securities in its Debt Investments segment as part of the transformation to a leisure and entertainment company.
+As of September 30, 2017, the Company has substantially monetized the remaining loans and securities in its Debt Investments segment (see Notes 7 and 8).